 The day tour from Paris to Mont Saint Michel is for 14 hours – a full day tour and includes a return trip, guided tour of the Abbey and ample free time to explore the spectacular Bay.

 Why take a day tour of Mont Saint Michel?

 - Because Mont Saint Michel is located on an island, the road to arrive there is tricky.
-Although in recent years, accessibility to the island have improved, taking a tour will alleviate the hassle of finding the way and driving there.
+Although in recent years, accessibility to the island has improved, taking a tour will alleviate the hassle of finding the way and driving there.

 Day Trip from Paris to Giverny Tour with Monet’s Garden

-Giverny is a commune located about an hour and half away from Paris.
+Giverny is a commune located about an hour and a half away from Paris.
 The village of Giverny was discovered by the famous French painter, Claude Monet.
 He was a French Impressionist Painter and he lived and died in Giverny.

 Monet’s house and the stunning gardens are preserved in Giverny and are open to tourists for visit.
-In fact Giverny is one of the popular communes these days to be frequented by travelers.
+In fact, Giverny is one of the popular communes these days to be frequented by travelers.

 Claude Monet found inspiration for his masterpieces from the village of Giverny, the boats and the pond with water lilies.
 He lived in a pink house and his garden was curated by him personally with lovely flowers and plants.